Driving in the United Kingdom: Driving licence

 Driving licences may be obtained by any UK resident over the age of 17, subject to certain conditions.
-Initially, a provisional licence is issued, which restricts the holder to driving whilst accompanied by a driver who is at least 21 years old, who has held a full licence in the category of vehicle they are supervising the learner driver in for at least three years, and does not allow the provisional licence holder to drive on motorways.
-The provisional licence may be exchanged for a full licence after the holder has passed the practical driving test.
+Initially, a provisional licence is issued, which restricts the holder to driving whilst accompanied by a driver who is at least 21 years old, who has held a full licence in the category of vehicle they are supervising the learner driver in for at least three years, The provisional licence may be exchanged for a full licence after the holder has passed the practical driving test.
 Upon reaching the age of 70, drivers may apply to have their licences renewed with their doctors' permission.

 Many foreign driving licences permit one to drive in the UK, but must be exchanged for British licences after a year.
-Drivers from the USA, however, must take a British test if they wish to drive in the UK for more than a year after arriving in the country.
+Drivers from the USA, however, must take a British test if they wish to drive in the UK for more than a year after arriving in the country (with the exception of US military personnel stationed in the UK for a set period of time are allowed to drive on their US licence After completing their third Air Force licence training course.).
 This is because US driver licensing is carried out by individual states, but the US Constitution does not permit individual states to enter bilateral treaties with other sovereign governments.
 However driving licences from the European Union, Norway, Iceland, Liechtenstein and Switzerland are valid in the United Kingdom.